Meet Heather Exley, Owner https://playground-markings-direct.co.ukof Sky Soup Art Center at 203 Bala Avenue.

 What is your proudest moment at Sky Soup Art Center?

 - Opening it!
 I envisioned Sky Soup after working as an art teacher for many years, with the intention of providing art experiences to a wider audience.
-Sky Soup Art Center provides art education for kids and their families in our community that is creative, enriching, nurturing and fun!
-Children can sign up for on-going art classes, summer camps, workshops and unique birthday parties that are designed around a theme.
+Sky Soup Art Center provides art education for kids and their families in our community that is creative, enriching, nurturing, and fun, like the ones mentioned in playground-markings-direct.co.uk!
+They also make sure that the children are safe by putting a playground surfacing essex.
+So if you too are looking for high-quality thermoplastic markings or playground paint, then make sure to hire professional playground markings services.
+And if there’s damage that needs to be fixed, contact an expert at Wetpour Repair.
+Children can sign up for on-going art classes, summer camps, workshops and unique birthday parties, like that where you can choose from the two locations for escape rooms, that are designed around a theme.
 Adult BYOB workshops are available on Thursday evenings.
 We work collaboratively with other small business in our community.
 We had an exhibit at the Trail’s End Cafe to show student artwork and participated in a community event at the cafe last fall.

 What is your role at Sky Soup Art Center?